Nutritional Tips for Optimizing Pregnancy After 35

 - Taking omega-3 fatty acids, especially DHA, can help optimize pregnancy outcomes

-- Emerging evidence indicates omega-3s can increase your chances of maintaining a viable
+- Emerging evidence indicates omega-3s can increase your chances of maintaining a viable pregnancy

 - Prenatal vitamins with active folate can increase the chances of normal fetal development